TommyJackson85/band-website/README.md

 ##### Future changes

-In the future, I might add more pages to the website, which means I will add more page links to the header.
+- I might add more pages to the website, which means I will add more page links to the header.
-With this in mind.
+- With this in mind.
 I might have to remove the band image from the header to allow more space for page links.

-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

 #### Home Page